Cohomology and deformation of compatible Hom-Leibniz algebras: Introduction

-This paper is organized as follows: In section 2 we start with some basic concepts of Hom-Leibniz algebra.
-We then review the Balavoine bracket, some results on cohomologies, and the differential graded Lie algebra that controls the deformation of Hom-Leibniz algebra.
-In section 3 we define compatible Hom-Leibniz algebra and compatible Hom-bimodules.
+This paper is organized as follows: In section $2$, we recall some related basic concepts such as Hom-Leibniz algebra, representation of Hom-Leibniz algebra Balavoine bracket, differential graded Lie algebra and characterisation of Hom-Leibniz algebras.
+In section $3$, we define compatible Hom-Leibniz algebra and compatible Hom-bimodules.
 We then construct the graded Lie algebra whose Maurer-Cartan elements characterize compatible Hom-Leibniz algebra structure.
-In section 4 infinitesimal deformation of compatible Hom-Leibniz algebra is studied using cohomology of compatible Hom-Leibniz algebra with coefficients in itself.
+In section $4$, firstly we introduce cohomology of compatible Leibniz algebra with coefficients in itself.
+Then the cohomology of compatible Leibniz algebra with coefficients in an arbitrary representation compatible Hom-bimodule) is introduced.
+In section $5$, infinitesimal deformation of compatible Hom-Leibniz algebra is studied using cohomology of compatible Hom-Leibniz algebra with coefficients in itself.
 It is shown that equivalent infinitesimal deformations are in the same cohomology group.
 Then the notion of the Nijenhuis operator on a compatible Hom-Leibniz algebra is studied and the correspondence between the Nijenhuis operator and a trivial deformation is established.
-In section 5 the cohomology of compatible Leibniz algebra with coefficients in an arbitrary representation is introduced.

 Throughout the paper we consider the underlying field $K$ to be of characteristic $0$.